How to Attract Gen Z Talent: A Recruiter’s Playbook

 Who are Gen Z?

-Born between the years 1997 and 2012, Gen Z are the generation who grew up in the era of smartphones and social media.
-Defined by both the conveniences and pitfalls associated with rapid technological advances, shifting societal norms, and access to an instant and eye-watering amount of information, Gen Z have the world at their fingertips.
+Born between the years 1997 and 2012, Gen Z is the generation that grew up in the era of smartphones and social media.
+Defined by both the conveniences and pitfalls associated with rapid technological advances, shifting societal norms, and access to an instant and eye-watering amount of information, Gen Z has the world at their fingertips.

-Unafraid of their voice and making change, this generation places a huge emphasis on transparency, mental wellness, diversity, and social responsibility.
+Unafraid of their voice and making change, this generation places a huge emphasis on transparency, mental wellness, diversity, and corporate social responsibility.
 And as they begin to enter the workforce, they are more likely to seek employers whose values align with their own.
-As the 2024 LinkedIn Future of Talent report states:

 Attracting Gen Z talent requires a mindset shift.
 What appealed to Millennials or Gen X, won’t have the same impact and we must reconfigure the hiring process to reflect this.